Grove Primary School (South Africa)

 The Grove Primary School is a school from pre-primary to Grade 7 in Claremont, Cape Town, Western Cape, South Africa.

-There are about 720 pupils at the Grove and the acting school Head is Mr. Abe Louis.
+There are about 720 pupils at the Grove and the school Head is Mrs Candice Joshua.

 History

 The Grove is one of the oldest schools in South Africa and was founded in 1885 as the Feldhausen School, named after Feldhausen Estate, which was a farm prior to the founding of the school.
 The school is still adjacent to Feldhausen Road.